 - Decide on the type of replication—The Replication types topic describes the available replication types.
 Your system may require you to use different types of replicas for various scenarios.
 For example, you may want to use two-way replication to synchronize with another office and one-way replication to update your map publishing geodatabase.

-- Integrate replication into your versioning workflows—Geodatabase replication is built on top of traditional versioning.
+- Integrate replication into versioning workflows—Geodatabase replication is built on top of traditional versioning.
 At replica creation time, a replica version is defined in both the parent and child replicas.
 This is the version from which you will send and receive changes during synchronization.
-See the Replication and versioning topic for more information.
+See Replication and versioning for more information.

-Since the replica version is the conduit through which changes are synchronized, plan how you will work with the replica versions before creating replicas.
+Because the replica version is the conduit through which changes are synchronized, plan how you will work with the replica versions before creating replicas.
 For example, you may plan to run some validation on the changes received during synchronization before integrating it into your main workflow.
 You can analyze the contents of the replica version after a synchronization and reconcile and post it into your regular working version.
 Also, you can use the default version as the replica version.
 This is helpful in cases where you want the changes to go directly to default when synchronizing.

 Consider your future needs when defining the data to replicate.
 For example, two-way and one-way replicas are created once and synchronized many times.
 The filters you define at replica creation time are also applied at synchronization time.
 Over time, your needs may change to require a larger replica area.
 It is also important to consider the type of data that you are replicating.
 To maintain data integrity, additional rules are applied when replicating complex data types such as topologies.
-The following help topics describe these rules and show examples: Topology in ArcGIS, Relationships and ArcGIS, Imagery and raster in ArcGIS Pro, Terrain dataset in ArcGIS Pro, and What is a network dataset.
+The following help topics describe these rules and show examples: Topology in ArcGIS, Relationships and ArcGIS, Imagery and remote sensing in ArcGIS, Terrain dataset in ArcGIS Pro, and What is a network dataset.
 For additional considerations when defining data to replicate, see Replication with advanced geodatabase datasets.